 - The Duke of Wellington at Waterloo wearing a boot of his own design

 - A photograph of Wellington boots as worn the British army cavalry

 - A portrait of Wellington as Prime Minister

 - A photograph of Wellington in old age

 - Apsley House, London, Wellington’s home after Waterloo

 - A map of the Battle of Waterloo

 Arthur Wellesley was born to a wealthy family in 1769, in Dublin.
 He went to school at Eton College, but was a very average pupil.
 Wellesley was a talented horseman, however, and joined the army in 1787.

-Wellington became a member of parliament (MP), but after a short time he became commander of the British, Portuguese and Spanish forces in the Peninsular War (1808 - 1814).
+Wellington became a Member of Parliament (MP), but after a short time he served as commander of the British, Portuguese and Spanish forces in the Peninsular War (1808-1814).
 After many victories, Wellington’s army managed to make the French troops withdraw from Spain and Portugal.